san99tiago/terraform-playground/README.md

-# TERRAFORM-PLAYGROUND
+# :hammer: TERRAFORM-PLAYGROUND :hammer:

 Learning Terraform with AWS examples.

-This repository covers a simple-learning approach for Terraform and Packer with AWS. <br>
+This repository covers a simple-learning approach for Terraform (90%) and Packer (10%) with AWS. <br>

 We will cover important Infrastructure as Code (IaC) concepts that support the best DevOps practices. <br>

 <img src="assets/img/terraform_gif.gif" width=30%> <br>

-## General Overview of this Repository
+## General Overview of this Repository :swimmer:

 This repository is my own learning-playground for Terraform-based projects.
 It has different examples and the overall idea is to have fun with Infrastructure as Code projects towards AWS. <br>